MarkusJegstrup/HybridHoney/README.md

 certain features that has to do with permissions, user creation only works by setting it with setup script.

 With
-Generally clone the project and run the commands in the HybridHoney folder
+Generally clone the project and run the commands in the HybridHoney directory

 For local deployment:
 ```bash